ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 ####Configuring the Artisan build script

 Artisan generates AspectJ files alongside your code.
 These files live inside the 'gen/' folder, next to your other generated code, such as R.java.
 It is very important that these files get generated or Artisan will not run in your application.
-In addition, this script will update the visibility of any new onResume, onPause and onDestroy methods on your activities so that we can instrument them automatically.
+In addition, this script will update the visibility of any new onStart, onStop and onDestroy methods on your activities so that we can instrument them automatically.

 You can regenerate these files at any time by running the installer script with the '--aspectonly' flag.